IntelLabs/nlp-architect/examples/np2vec/README.md

 conditions of the data set license apply.
 Intel does not grant any rights to the data files.

-## Files
-- *np2vec.py*: NP2vec model training, store and load code.
-- *main_train.py*: illustrates how to call NP2vec training and store code.
-- *main_inference.py*: illustrates how to call NP2vec load code and get the embedding vector of an NP.

 ## Training Usage

 ```